Skip to content

 What is a profile_url?

-The profile_url is the public web address where a Murmurations Profile can be accessed by the Index for indexing.
+The profile_url is the public web address where a Murmurations profile can be accessed by the index for indexing.
 Here is a profile_url for the Open Co-op: https://www.open.coop/open.json

-When this profile_url (https://www.open.coop/open.json) is sent to the Index, its contents will be downloaded and validated by the Index.
-If validation is successful against all of the linked_schemas listed in the Profile, it will be recorded in the Index.
+When this profile_url (https://www.open.coop/open.json) is sent to the index, its contents will be downloaded and validated by the index.
+If validation is successful against all of the linked_schemas listed in the profile, it will be recorded in the index.

 What is a primary_url?

-The primary_url field is where a Profile records its canonical web address.
-We can see the primary_url being used in the Open Co-op Murmurations Profile:
+The primary_url field is where a profile records its canonical web address.
+We can see the primary_url being used in the Open Co-op Murmurations profile:

 json